Painting the Canvas

 A stroked triangle.

 Thankfully in valora we don't have to work at such a low level unless we want to.
-Valora defines the Paint trait, which is implemented by any type that knows how to represent itself on a canvas.
+Valora defines the Paintarrow-up-right trait, which is implemented by any type that knows how to represent itself on a canvas.
 We can instead draw an equilateral triangle like this: